Sous Chef Resume Example

 For pastry chef resume examples, highlight technical pastry skills, creativity, and any awards.
 You can mention signature desserts or events serving 200+ guests to stand out.

-Sous chef resume examples should emphasize teamwork, inventory management, and supporting the head chef.
+Sous chef resume examples should emphasize teamwork, inventory management, and supporting the head chef, similar to what you’ll find in a line cook cover letter.
 If you’ve trained junior cooks or improved prep times, throw in those numbers for impact.

 A head cook resume needs to show your leadership, technical skills, and real results.
 Hiring managers want to see how you handle a kitchen and lead a team.